bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="jQuery Advantages." />
 </p>

-There are some specific advantages that came with jQuery when it was invented and some of these advantages exist today, but they are somewhat diminished, but let&apos;s talk about them.
+<p>There are some specific advantages that came with jQuery when it was
+invented and some of these advantages exist today, but they are somewhat diminished, but let&apos;s talk about them.
 First of all, it smoothed out the differences between browsers.
 Back in 2006, when jQuery was